Skip to main content

 My 3 favourite assistive phone apps

 Usual tool and communication apps aside, here are 3 nifty apps that I enjoy using daily.
 The apps are easy to use and have clean navigation interfaces, good for folks like me who doesn't like complicated functions and ad spams.
 1) Life Reminder The top app that I have been using for years and even spent to get rid of pop-up ads is Life Reminder .
-Maybe I have been getting on in years, my memory tends to be failing me and this app proved to be a real life saver.
-Whenever I have an appointment, important matters that need following up or urgent chores, I would key into this app.
-With each reminder, I can also attach image for reference, write notes and set pre-alarm.
+Maybe I have been getting on in years and my memory tends to be failing me more often, having this app is a real life saver.
+Whenever I have an appointment, important matters that need follow up or any urgent chores, I would key into this app.
+Under each reminder, I can also attach an image for reference, write notes and set a pre-alarm.
 I was amazed that it can even set actions like phone calls and SMS with the reminders.
 The reminders can also be set on an auto-repeat basis so I can easily get reminders on birthdays and anniversaries (besides marking them on calendar app which I will forget to check).
-Present and past reminders can also b...
+Present and past remin...

 Endowus Promotion TnC